php-java/php-java/README.md

 ```

-### Get/Set a dynamic fields
+### Get/Set dynamic fields
-If you want to get/set dynamic fields, you need call to `construct` method on Java by PHPJava.
+If you want to get/set dynamic fields, you need to call the `construct` method on Java by PHPJava.

-- ex) Call dynamic field as following.
+- ex) Call dynamic field as follows:

 ```php
 <?php